 When the police arrive, make sure you tell them everything that you can remember.
 Spare no details, but ensure you’re being totally accurate.
 It’s important to say you’re not sure if you’re asked whether you’re injured or not, as the injuries sustained in a car crash are unlikely to manifest for a few days after the incident.
 If you don’t have a dashcam, you should take a few photographs using your cellphone.

 Seek Medical Attention

 Even though the most common types of injuries caused by car accidents are not immediately apparent, you should still get yourself checked over by medical professionals.
 Unless you’re absolutely sure that you were not injured, for example, if it was a very low-speed crash, you should consider either attending your local emergency room or booking an appointment with your physician.

 Report the Crash to Your Car Insurance Company

 You should notify your insurance company as soon as you’re able to.
 It’s a common feature off most policies that they’re only valid if your report crashes immediately.

 Protect Your Rights and Yourself

-The most important thing that you should do after being involved in a car accident is contact the team at Cesar Ornelas Law.
+The most important thing that you should do after being involved in a car accident is to contact the team at Cesar Ornelas Law.
 We can help to protect your rights and ensure that valuable evidence isn’t tampered with, lost, or destroyed.
-It’s highly likely that your insurance company will want you to make a statement immediately after your accident, getting legal advice from one of team can ensure that you receive the full compensation that you’re entitled to as well as getting the best medical treatment you can.
+It’s highly likely that your insurance company will want you to make a statement immediately after your accident, getting legal advice from one of the team can ensure that you receive the full compensation that you’re entitled to as well as getting the best medical treatment you can.